ksu-cs-cc/ksu-cs-cc.github.io/content/4-cc315/00-course-files/05-syllabus-315.md

 * **Office:** DUE 2151 (This semester will be strictly online though)
 * **Virtual Office Hours:** By appointment via [Zoom](https://ksu.zoom.us/).

 #### Preferred Methods of Communication:

-* **For Course Related Questions**: cc310-help AT KSUemailProd DOT onmicrosoft DOT com
+* **For Course Related Questions**: cc315-help AT KSUemailProd DOT onmicrosoft DOT com
-  * Or from your KSU email, you can type '**cc310-help**' in the 'To' Field then hit your Tab key to auto-complete the address.
+  * Or from your KSU email, you can type '**cc315-help**' in the 'To' Field then hit your Tab key to auto-complete the address.
 * **Other Questions**: emilyalfs AT ksu DOT edu

-Students are also welcome to email us anytime with questions outside of the scope of these courses.
-We will try to respond within one business day.
-Questions related to the course itself may be redirected to the group email: cc310-help AT KSUemailProd DOT onmicrosoft DOT com
+### Graduate Teaching Assistants

+* TBD

 ### Prerequisites

-* MATH 100 - College Algebra
-* CC 210 - Fundamental Computer Programming Concepts (Prerequisite or Concurrent Enrollment)
+* CC 310 - Data Structures & Algorithms I (Prerequisite or Concurrent Enrollment)

 ### Course Overview

-Exploration of data structures & related algorithms in computer programming.
-Basic concepts of complexity analysis.
-Object-oriented design concepts.
+Advanced data structures and related algorithms.
+Formal software development methods and software engineering fundamentals.
+Introduction to requirements analysis processes that provide the specification of algorithmic requirements.

 ### Course Description

-This course introduces simple data structures such as sets, lists, stacks, queues, and maps.
-Students learn how to create data structures and the algorithms that use them.
-Students are introduced to algorithm analysis to determine the efficiency of algorithms.
+This course introduces advanced data structures, such as trees, graphs, and heaps.
+Several new algorithms using these data structures are covered.
+Students also learn software development methods and software engineering fundamentals and use those skills to develop projects of increasing size and scope effectively.

 ### Major Course Topics

 * Data Structures
-  * Sets
-  * Lists
-  * Stacks
+  * Trees
-  * Queues
+  * Graphs
-  * Maps
+  * Heaps
 * Algorithms
-  * Searching
+  * Graph Searching
-  * Sorting
-  * Structural Operations
-  * Hashing
-  * Set Relations
+  * Shortest Path
-* Recursion
+  * Minimal Spanning Tree
-* Complexity Analysis
+* Requirements Analysis
-* Algorithm Design Strategies and Patterns
-* Logic: Preconditions, Postconditions and Invariants
+* Application to Domain Areas

 ###  Course Structure